Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/README.md

 # 2. Pre-requisites

-This lab required the foundational resources provisioned, as detailed [here.](../common/README.md)
+- This lab requires the foundational resources provisioned, as detailed [here.](../common/README.md)
+- It also needs some utilities installed as detailed [here.](../common/conf-dev-machine.md)

 # 3. Provision HDInsight Kafka
 Details are [here](create-hdi.md)